 What Types of Career Aspirations Would This Degree Be Applicable To?

 With the versatility of knowledge and skills this degree program imparts, graduates may pursue various careers in music, ranging from sound design to music entrepreneurship.
-But the two tracks available in this program are clearly geared toward their respective industries.
+But the two areas of emphasis available in this program are clearly geared toward their respective industries.

 Many of these lines of music production and composition work require much of the same skills and knowledge, while areas like game audio editing demand specialized technological knowhow.
 Composition can be an entirely different process when working on static audiovisual sync cues for a film versus malleable cues in the interactive gaming setting.
 Yet the fundamentals of music production, electronic composition, audio recording and the music business covered by SUU’s online Master of Music in studio and game audio technology can prepare students to excel in any of these professional pursuits.